Asquera/elasticsearch-workshop-book/src/queries/suggestions/completion.md

 Stone
 ```

-Indexing term this way allows to search for inner terms.
+Indexing terms this way allows an infix search that match inner terms.
+An alternative is to create a custom `analyzer` that supports infix search, for example using an `edge n-gram token filter` (see [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-edgengram-tokenfilter.html)).

 As mentioned earlier one feature that is currently not supported with the `completion` field type is the `highlight` feature.
 On the other hand using the `completion` field type allows to remove duplicates from the search results.
-Imagine having multiple documents with the same title, e.g. "Harry Potter", this allows to return only unique suggestions.
+Imagine having multiple documents with the same title, e.g. *"Harry Potter"*, this allows to return only unique suggestions.
 </details>